Complete Guide to Estate and Gift Taxation

 1. Identify tax elimination techniques by:

 a.
-Recognizing the current §121 home sale exclusion noting its differences with prior tax law;
+Recognizing the current §121 home sale exclusion citing its differences with prior tax law;

 b.
 Determining qualifications for tax-free state or local obligations including private activity bonds; and